Shaftesbury Abbey Museum and Garden

 History, tourist information, and nearby accommodation

-During the medieval period the Abbey was a popular destination for pilgrims who flocked to the shrine of St Edward.
-The excavated remains of the abbey church lies within a walled garden, and the Shaftesbury Abbey Museum traces the history of the site.
+During the medieval period, the Abbey was a popular destination for pilgrims who flocked to the shrine of St Edward.
+The excavated remains of the abbey church lie within a walled garden, and the Shaftesbury Abbey Museum traces the history of the site.

 About the Abbey - what to see

 The Saxon monastery built by Alfred was later replaced by a medieval abbey, of which only fragmentary remains still stand, but enough has been restored to give a clear picture of what the site looked like during the Middle Ages.

 The foundations of the abbey church are laid out on the turf, with the major areas well signposted.
 The probable site of Edward the Martyrs shrine is preserved in the north-east corner of the church, near the high altar.
 To the north of the church is a recreation of a medieval herb garden, and in the centre of this, surveying the whole site, is a striking statue of Alfred the Great.

 The abbey grounds are entered through a modern museum telling the story of the abbey and displaying artefacts found during excavations on the site.

 The first Shaftesbury Abbey was built around the year AD 888 by Alfred the Great, possibly in thanks for his victory over the Danes.
 In order to solidify that victory, Alfred founded a series of fortified towns, or burhs, across the south-west.
 Among these was Shaftesbury, which was founded several years earlier, around AD 880.